-- One important aspect is the effect of decoherence during spin locking (i.e., $T{2\rho}$ relaxation), which has recently been discussed 25 in the context of EPR spectroscopy by Wili et al. (2020).
+One important aspect is the effect of decoherence during spin locking (i.e., $T{2\rho}$ relaxation), which has recently been discussed in the context of EPR spectroscopy by Wili et al. (2020).
 Some examples of treating this process exist in the literature.
-Most of these approaches rely on a phenomenological description of decoherence by rate equations, but differ in the chosen interaction frame, which in turn determines the spin states that are affected by relaxation.
-For example, in a theoretical treatment of CP-ENDOR (Bejenke et al., 2020) we approximated the final state after a long SL pulse by propagating the spin density matrix in the dressed state yet without relaxation terms, followed by a heuristic implementation of $T{2\rho}$ that eliminates off-diagonal - 30 matrix elements.
-Hovav et al. (2010) described relaxation during MW irradiation in dynamic-nuclear polarization experiments using density matrix propagation in the eigenframe of the equilibrium Hamiltonian without MW irradiation.
+These approaches rely on a phenomenological description of decoherence by rate equations, but differ in the chosen interaction frame,

+- which in turn determines the spin states that are affected by relaxation.
+For example, in a theoretical treatment of CP-ENDOR (Bejenke et al., 2020) we approximated the final state after a long SL pulse by propagating the spin density matrix in the dressed state yet without relaxation terms, followed by a heuristic implementation of T{2ρ} that eliminates off-diagonal matrix 30 elements.
+Hovav et al. (2010) described relaxation during MW irradiation in dynamic-nuclear polarization experiments using - density matrix propagation in the eigenframe of the equilibrium Hamiltonian without MW irradiation.
 Similarly, Hajduk et al. (1993) and Cox et al. (2017) proposed to model the effect of NMR shaped pulses or EDNMR preparation pulses with the Bloch equations in the rotating frame, including $T{\rm m}$ relaxation.
-In contrast, Desvaux et al. (1994), De Luca et al. (1999) and Michaeli et al. (2004) expressed relaxation rates during irradiation in the eigenframe of the complete Hamiltonian including - an irradiation term (i.e., the tilted frame) when analyzing the effect of dipolar interaction, molecular motion, and chemical 35 exchange to the overall coherence decay rate.
-Very recently, Jeschke et al. (2024) calculated electron $T{2\rho}$ decays not using rate equations but from both the analytical pair product approximation and cluster correlation expansion.
-Their results show that a rigorous, quantitative treatment of decoherence during SL is currently challenging.
-Therefore, phenomenological treatment of relaxation using rate equations is still highly relevant to describe SL experiments. - This paper presents our efforts to gain insight in the electron spin dynamics of long MW pulses $(T{2\rho} \lesssim t{\text{pulse}} \lesssim T{1\rho})$ .
-We 40 focused on rationalizing decoherence effects and, ultimately, the trajectories of spins during MW irradiation to determine correct excitation profiles in EPR hole-burning experiments.
-Simultaneously, the experiments showcase the applicability of shaped pulses at our commercial W-band spectrometer.
+In contrast, Desvaux et al. (1994), De Luca et al. (1999) and Michaeli et al. (2004) expressed relaxation rates during irradiation in the eigenframe of the complete Hamiltonian including - 35 an irradiation term (i.e., the tilted frame) when analyzing the effect of dipolar interaction, molecular motion, and chemical exchange to the overall coherence decay rate.

+This paper presents our efforts to gain insight in the electron spin dynamics of long MW pulses ($T{2\rho} \lesssim t{\text{pulse}} \lesssim T{1\rho}$).
+We focused on rationalizing decoherence effects and, ultimately, the trajectories of spins during MW irradiation to determine correct excitation profiles in EPR hole-burning experiments.
+Simultaneously, the experiments showcase the applicability of

+- 40 shaped pulses at our commercial W-band spectrometer.
 In literature, most shaped pulse experiments were performed at MW frequencies lower or equal to Q-band (34 GHz) (Endeward et al., 2023).
-The use of shaped MW pulses at high frequencies - was so far constrained to inversion pulses (Bahrenberg et al., 2017; Kuzhelev et al., 2018) or highly specialized experimental 45 set-ups (Kaminker et al., 2017; Subramanya et al., 2022; Quan et al., 2023).

-Experimentally, we followed two main routes.
+The use of shaped MW pulses at high frequencies was so far constrained to inversion pulses (Bahrenberg et al., 2017; Kuzhelev et al., 2018) or highly specialized experimental set-ups (Kaminker et al., 2017; Subramanya et al., 2022; Quan et al., 2023). - Experimentally, we followed two main routes.
 On the one hand, we performed pulse experiments during SL by coherently manipulating the locked spins using periodic phase modulations (PM) of the locking field.
 (Grzesiek and Bax, 1995; Jeschke, 1999; Chen and Tycko, 2020; Wili et al., 2020).
-We report 94 GHz SL Rabi nutations, echoes, and echo decays measured with

-- pulse sequences established by Wili et al. (2020) that were analyzed with electron spin dynamic simulations (Fig. 1 (a)).
-On 50 the other hand, we applied chirp echo FT EPR spectroscopy (CHEESY) (Wili and Jeschke, 2018) to measure the excitation profiles of long, rectangular MW pulses in the regime between Rabi nutation behavior and steady-state conditions (Fig. 1 (b)).
-While the first class of experiments allows observation of the dynamics during MW irradiation, the second enables observation of the spin state immediately after a MW pulse.
-Therefore, the two approaches provide complementary information that we - could use as a basis for density matrix simulations of an isolated electron spin under MW irradiation.
-Using the $T{2\rho}$ values 55 obtained from the PM experiments we were able to simulate the CHEESY excitation profiles.
+We report 94 GHz SL Rabi nutations, echos, and echo decays measured with pulse sequences established by Wili et al. (2020) that were analyzed with electron spin dynamic simulations.
+On the other hand, we applied chirp echo FT EPR spectroscopy (CHEESY) (Wili and Jeschke, 2018) to measure the excitation profiles of MW pulses in the regime between Rabi nutation behavior and steady-state conditions.
+Subsequently, we set up density matrix - 50 simulations for an isolated electron spin under MW irradiation.
+Using the $T{2\rho}$ values obtained from the PM experiments we were able to simulate the CHEESY excitation profiles.
 Comparison with simulations using the well-established Spinach library (Hogben et al., 2011) showed consistent results when using the suited interaction frame.
-Together with calculations based on the Bloch equations, we demonstrate that, for MW irradiation periods in the order of $T{2\rho}$ , calculating in the correct frame of reference is crucial for describing the experimental data.
+Together with calculations based on the Bloch equations, we demonstrate that, for MW irradiation periods in the order of $T{2\rho}$, calculating in the correct frame of reference is crucial for describing the experimental data.